Classical Studies BA (International Honours) 2025 entry

 • Elementary Latin 2: builds on work from 'Elementary Latin 1' and develops knowledge of Latin language and enables the reading of Latin texts for beginners.

-• World of Latin 1: enhances understanding of Latin language and literature through study of verse and prose set texts, including non-canonical and popular texts, and regular language classes.
-AND
+• World of Latin 1: enhances understanding of Latin language and literature through study of verse and a range of verse or prose set texts in the original language and regular language classes.

 • World of Latin 2: builds on work from 'World of Latin 1' and introduces students to a wider range of Latin literature.